How to Create Content for Lead Generation (Gated vs Ungated)

 how to use which content for your marketing funnel

 So what is content marketing, really?
-Why is it so important in adjusting marketing operations “new normal”?
+Why is it so important to adjust marketing operations to the “new normal”?
 And how can you use it to fill your funnel with leads that will actually convert to sales?

 What is Content Marketing?